-Our commercial success depends upon attaining significant market acceptance of our product and product candidates, if approved, among physicians, patients, healthcare payors and the medical community, including hospitals and outpatient clinics.
+Our commercial success depends upon developing a clearly differentiated product and attaining significant market acceptance of our product and product candidates, if approved, among physicians, patients, healthcare payors and the medical community, including hospitals and outpatient clinics.

 Even if we or our partners obtain regulatory approval for any of our product candidates that we may develop or acquire in the future, the product may not gain market acceptance among physicians, healthcare payors, patients or the medical community that supports our product development efforts, including hospitals and outpatient clinics.
-Market acceptance of any of our product and product candidates for which we receive approval depends on a number of factors, including:
+Market acceptance of our product and product candidates for which we receive approval depends on a number of factors, including: